Kinto/kinto/docs/tutorial.rst

 Unlike other buckets, the :ref:`collections <collections>` in the ``default`` :ref:`bucket <buckets>` are created implicitly.

-Let us start with a really simple data model:
+We'll start with a relatively simple data model:

   - ``description``: A string describing the task
   - ``status``: The status of the task, (e.g. ``todo``, ``doing`` or ``done``).

-And post a sample record in the ``tasks`` collection:
+Using the `httpie <http://httpie.org>` tool we can post a sample record in the ``tasks`` collection:

 .. code-block:: http